kangminsukdotcom/blog/content/_index.md

 ![profile](https://micro.kangminsuk.com/uploads/2024/3bcbb4c447.webp?w=300)

+Hey.
+I'm Kang.
+I'm glad you are here.

 - I work with my wife to publish a podcast, write books, and host workshops.
 We found a two-person publishing house called [Jagunbae](https://en.jagunbae.com/).
 - From 2022 to 2023, for 18 months, my wife and I ran a vegan sandwich shop called [CHEESYLAZY](https://reviews.cheesylazy.com/) in Jeju, South Korea.
 - I'm inspired by those who send unique messages through their creations.
 My blog, bread, and books are attempts to convey my authentic philosophy of life.